Celso Mancini

-Celso Mancini (1542–1612) was a Roman Catholic prelate who served as Bishop of Alessano (1597–1612).
+Celso Mancini (1542–1612) was a Roman Catholic prelate and Renaissance philosopher who served as Bishop of Alessano (1597–1612).

 Biography

-Celso Mancini was born in 1542.
+Celso Mancini was born in Ravenna in 1542.
+In 1555 he assumed the habit of the Lateran Congregation of Canons Regular at Santa Maria di Porto in Ravenna.
+He was educated at the University of Padua, where he graduated in 1565.
+In 1590 he was appointed professor of moral philosophy at the University of Ferrara.
+He wrote extensively on philosophy, law, political theory and economics.
 On 14 April 1597, he was appointed during the papacy of Pope Clement VIII as Bishop of Alessano.
 He served as Bishop of Alessano until his death in 1612.